lastweek/lastweek.github.io/docs/notes/rmap.md

 __The real benefit__

-- During page fault, we only need to set `page->mapping` to `anon_vma`, rather than allocating a new list_head and insert.
+- During page fault, we only need to set `page->mapping` to point to `struct anon_vma`, rather than allocating a new structure and insert.

 __The downside__